-We do not want you to suffer the consequences of faulty skincare products because we value you so much!
+We do not want you to suffer the consequences of faulty skincare products.

 The dangerous chemicals used to make counterfeit skincare products and what that can do to your body.

-Lead is a very common ingredient in the production of counterfeit skincare products, in certain cases it can be 19 times over the legal limit, this insane level of lead in your body can cause anemia, reproductive issues, weakness, kidney and brain damage and even death, which no one wants.
+Lead is a very common ingredient in the production of counterfeit skincare products, in certain cases, it can be 19 times over the legal limit, this insane level of lead in your body can cause anaemia, reproductive issues, weakness, kidney and brain damage and even death, which no one wants.

 Mercury another dangerous chemical can cause issues with the nervous, digestive and immune systems, lungs and kidneys, and can be fatal, and if you thought it couldn’t get any more dangerous you are in for a shock, if you are pregnant it can cause complications with the development of the baby.

-Other chemicals and dangerous items that can be found in counterfeit cosmetic products include copper, beryllium, cadmium, aluminum, cyanide, paint stripper, animal feces, urine and bacteria.
+Other chemicals and dangerous items that can be found in counterfeit cosmetic products include copper, beryllium, cadmium, aluminium, cyanide, paint stripper, animal faeces, urine and bacteria.
 These unwanted items can have side effects ranging from swelling of the eye to skin irritations.

 How to spot fake cosmetics products

-Another way to unearth a counterfeit is to check labels on the products.
-Fake cosmetics will have words that are misspelled, missing ingredients list, patterns that do not match and uneven fonts.
+Another way to unearth a counterfeit is to check the labels on products.
+Fake cosmetics will have words that are misspelt, missing ingredients list, patterns that do not match and uneven fonts.

 Products that come in poor quality packaging are a big red flag.
 Counterfeit products might also not fit in the box like they are supposed to and might contain mirrors and other items that do not fit either.

-Lastly fake cosmetics will normally have a chalky or thin consistency compared to their real counterparts due to cheap production.
-Also, cosmetics that smell overly chemical can be a sign that they are a counterfeit.
+Lastly, fake cosmetics will normally have a chalky or thin consistency compared to their real counterparts due to cheap production.
+Also, cosmetics that smell overly chemical can be a sign that they are counterfeit.

 Although buying counterfeit cosmetic products can be a cheaper alternative and can save you some money it is not worth the risks, the dangerous items that were outlined above can cause serious damage to your body, in some cases cannot be reversed and in severe cases can lead to death.